BlazeEMP/Book-Nook/Assignment/README.md

 Additionally, you’ll need to complete the following tasks in each of these front-end files:

-* `App.tsx`: Create an Apollo Provider to make every request work with the Apollo Server.
+* X `App.tsx`: Create an Apollo Provider to make every request work with the Apollo Server.

 * `SearchBooks.tsx`: